Tag Archives: Edgar Wallace

 • Nathán Pinzón is pathetic and pitiless and readily tearful.

-• Nelly Panizza is energetic, hot in her lingerie, and fears neither the authorities nor repercussions…and near to whom it is not safe to be.
+• Nelly Panizza is energetic, hot in her lingerie, and fears neither the authorities nor repercussions…and near to her is not a safe place to be.

 • Roberto Escalarda is cool, cruel, perfectly groomed, and perfectly hypocritical.
 He also gets my laugh-out-loud line of the film as the prosecutor; “Round up the usual suspects.”